FitzOReilly/interview-task-measuring-stations-api/README.md

 measuring stations.
 The REST API is implemented using FastAPI and the data is stored as timeseries data in an InfluxDB database.

+Each measuring station has an ID, an address and a list of sensors.
+Each sensor takes a measurement once per minute which has a timestamp and a value within the range [0, 100].

 ## Running the project
 After cloning the repo, go to the project directory and create a virtual environment for python and activate it.
 The commands vary depending on the